 Exhibitions and guided tours

 With the romantic castle courtyard, the smoke-blackened kitchen and the Roman frescoes in the chapel, Kastelbell Castle in Vinschgau offers many worth-seeing attractions.
-It is open daily for visitors from the end of April until the end of October, except on Mondays- In addition to the permanent exhibition about the Via Claudia Augusta, there are temporary art exhibition in spring and in autumn.
+In addition to the permanent exhibition about the Via Claudia Augusta, there are temporary art exhibition in spring and in autumn.
 Also, Kastelbell Castle is a famous location for concerts and other cultural events.

 Tourist office Kastelbell-Tschars